sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ```

 ## Visualising the data in **R**
-Next we visualize the data
+Next, we visualize the data

 ```r